 Set up your house for your new pets arrival.
 Determine where the animal’s crate, bed, and bowls will be placed.
 Decide where food, treats, and supplies will be stored.
 Determine the house rules for your new pet and make sure all family members know what they are.

 Bring a carrier if you plan to adopt a cat!

 Have patience with your new dog’s behavior, level of training, and the time it takes to establish a bond with you.
 Give your new dog time and space to adjust.
 Commit time the first few days to get to know your dog’s habits and personality.
-Establish a routine for the dog and balance interaction and down-time.
-This is a period of trust-building, so don’t scare or yell at the dog or try to force close contact.
+Establish a routine for the dog and balance interactions and down-time.
+This time is a period of trust-building, so don’t scare or yell at the dog or try to force close contact.
 Watch your dog’s postures and expressions.
-Learn to read him.
-It may even take up to several months for you to get to know your dog’s true nature; And don’t forget, your new dog is trying to do the same with you!
+Learn to read your dog.
+It may even take up to several months for you to get to know your dog’s true nature; and don’t forget, your new dog is trying to do the same with you!

-To qualify for a refund, you must have taken your adopted pet to the “well pet” visit within the required 10-day time period.
-(A free "well pet" visit is included in the adoption fee.)
+To qualify for a refund, you must have taken your adopted pet to the “well pet” visit (included in adoption fee) within the required 10-day time period.

 - The vet must provide documentation that your pet is seriously ill.
 If you are unable to afford to treat the animal or if you choose to return the animal to the shelter, the shelter will either refund your money or allow you to choose another animal.

 - If you provide proper documentation from the vet, the shelter staff will decide whether to refund your money or allow you to adopt another animal.

 If you have questions, please calls us at (304)-696-5551

 Monday-Saturday: 10:00am – 3:330pm